manuel-uberti/manuel-uberti.github.io/about.md

 Software developer by day, I have been developing Java EE applications more or less since 2004, both in Italy and in the United Kingdom.
-Lately I have been focusing on Lisp-friendly languages such as Clojure and Scheme.
+Lately I have been focusing on functional programming with languages such as Clojure and Scala.

 Some of my work is available on [GitHub](https://github.com/manuel-uberti).